TheRedElement/astroLuSt/README.md

 ## Examples

-To get a feel on how the different functions and classes behave I provided some information in __astroLuSt_example_usage.ipynb__.
+To get a feel on how the different functions and classes behave, I provided some information in __astroLuSt_example_usage.ipynb__.